 I’m going to focus on Canon cameras and lenses as this is what I use and know best.

-Best-buy camera to take on safari in Africa
+Best-buy cameras for safari in Africa

 At Canon, it would be the Canon EOS Rebel series.
 Often you can get a kit (camera + lenses + accessories) for around 500-600 USD.
 If you don’t know much about photography and just want good pictures without too much effort this camera is just right for you.

-The perfect camera for travel photography
+The perfect camera for safari and general travel photography

 Consider investing in one or two really good lenses if you are somewhat serious about photography.